nehapatlolla/sql-fundamentals/sql.md

 > Points to Remember:

 1. We specify TABLE as the Return Type instead of any scalar data type.

 2. The function body is not closed between BEGIN and END blocks.
 This is because the function is going to return a single select statement.

 3. The structure of the Table that is going to be returned is determined by the select statement used in the function.

 ### Multi-statement table value function

+1. function requires begin and the end statements
+2. to solve the complex queries we use the mtvfs
+3.

 ## stored procedures